hack3rs.ca network-security

 Network Security Keywords: mitre attack mapping tutorial, detection gap analysis, threat informed defense training, attack techniques defenders, coverage mapping blue team

-MITRE ATT&CK exists to document adversary tactics and techniques in a shared knowledge base so defenders can reason about behavior, detections, and gaps using a common language.
+ATT&CK documents adversary tactics and techniques in a shared knowledge base so defenders can reason about behavior, detections, and gaps using a common language across teams, vendors, and organizations.

-Use ATT&CK to improve detection engineering, triage quality, threat hunting hypotheses, and post-incident learning.
-It is especially useful for showing leadership where coverage exists and where blind spots remain.
+Use ATT&CK to improve detection engineering decisions, sharpen triage hypotheses, generate threat hunting angles, and accelerate post-incident learning.
+It is especially useful for demonstrating to leadership where detection coverage exists and where it does not — with specificity instead of vague claims.

-After an intrusion, a team maps activity to ATT&CK techniques: phishing for initial access, command execution, credential dumping indicators, remote service use, and exfiltration over web protocols.
-The map exposes that they had strong email filtering but weak lateral movement detections, which drives the next quarter’s roadmap.
+After an intrusion, a team maps observed activity to ATT&CK techniques: phishing for initial access, script interpreter for execution, credential access indicators, lateral movement via remote services, and exfiltration over web protocols.
+The resulting map shows strong email filtering but almost no lateral movement detection — which drives the next quarter's detection engineering roadmap.

 ATT&CK as a Mapping Tool, Not a Checklist

-ATT&CK is most useful when it helps answer operational questions: What behavior did we observe?
-What telemetry supports it?
-What detections fired or failed?
-What can we improve next?
+ATT&CK is most useful when it answers operational questions: what behavior did we observe, what telemetry supports it, what detections fired or failed, and what should we improve?
+Those are engineering questions, not compliance questions.

 How to Map Detections to ATT&CK Properly

-Start from actual detections and telemetry.
-For each alert, identify what behavior it detects, what evidence fields it relies on, and what assumptions it makes.
-Then map to ATT&CK techniques based on the behavior, not on the product marketing label.
+Start from actual detections and the telemetry they rely on.
+For each alert, describe what behavior it detects, which evidence fields it depends on, and what assumptions it makes about environment configuration.
+Map to ATT&CK based on that behavior description — not based on a product marketing label or vendor tag.

-Track confidence and scope: a DNS tunneling heuristic may map to exfiltration-related behavior but only for monitored DNS egress paths.
-A PowerShell detection may apply only where script block logging or Sysmon is enabled.
+Record confidence and scope explicitly.
+A DNS tunneling heuristic might map to an exfiltration technique, but only for monitored DNS egress paths.
+A PowerShell detection might apply only where script block logging or Sysmon process creation events are enabled.
+Coverage that depends on a log source that might be disabled is partial coverage at best.

-Include failure modes in your mapping.
-A detection that breaks when a field changes or a log source is down is not reliable coverage.
+Include failure modes in your coverage records.
+A detection that breaks when a field name changes, when a log source goes quiet, or when a new OS version changes behavior is not reliable coverage — and should be documented as such.

 Gap Analysis and Validation (Where ATT&CK Creates Real Value)

-Gap analysis should produce decisions: which techniques matter most for your environment, which are currently invisible, and what telemetry or controls would improve coverage fastest.
-ATT&CK becomes valuable when it drives roadmap and validation planning.
+Gap analysis should produce decisions: which techniques matter most given your environment and threat model, which ones you currently cannot see, and what telemetry or control changes would close the most important gaps fastest.
+ATT&CK is valuable when it drives roadmap decisions, not when it generates reports.

-Use ATT&CK during post-incident reviews to identify both observed techniques and missed opportunities for detection or containment.
+Use ATT&CK during post-incident reviews to identify both the techniques the attacker used and the detection or containment opportunities you missed.
+That analysis sharpens the next iteration of your coverage map.

 These examples are for authorized learning labs and defensive operations.
 The goal is to teach interpretation and workflow discipline, not blind command copying.